pyheight/ttk-file-explorer/README_EN.md

 - The installer package is harmless, but no guarantee is made that it will meet all expectations, and the developer assumes no responsibility.

 > [!WARNING]
-> Please comply with the software agreement when using and refrain from infringement.
+> Please comply with the software agreement when using it.

 ## Contribution

 <a href="https://github.com/pyheight/ttk-file-explorer/graphs/contributors">  <img src="https://contrib.rocks/image?repo=pyheight/ttk-file-explorer" /></a>
 Thank you to every contributor.
-Whether it's fixing a small bug or adding a new feature, your efforts are greatly valued.
 Please check out the [contribution guidelines](CONTRIBUTING.md) to learn how to get involved in the project 🥰.

 ## Stargazers